paulscherrerinstitute/ecmccfg/hugo/content/manual/troubleshooting/hardware.md

 The EL5042 can supply 5V or 9V.
 The default setting is 5V and in order to change the setting to 9V a special sequence need to be executed (see EL5042 manual).

 After ensureing that the encoder is correctly supplied, it's a good ide to measure the power consumption of the encoder and compare with the specified consumption.
-If the power consumption does not match, the encoder might be borken or a faulty cabling.
+If the power consumption does not match, the encoder might be broken or a faulty cabling.

 **Long cable lengths**

 Long cable lengths can affect both power supply levels and the serial data channels.

 _Power supply:_